deep-river/ThreeJSRenderingPipelineDemo/README.md

 - Three.js community for their excellent 3D library
 - WebGL and graphics programming resources that inspired this educational tool
-- All contributors and testers who helped refine this visualization

 ---